 - b.
-Employees represented by the IBEW Local 1245 and hired after August 1, 2008, in the classification of Groundworker, Utility Equipment Specialist, Electric Line Apprentice, or Electric Lineman/Linewoman, will be required to obtain a valid Class "A" commercial driver's license within one (1) year of their hire date (or as defined in their job description).
-Following the issuance of a Class "A" license employees will receive \$600.00 per year (pro rata to date of issuance of license) for maintaining a Class "A" license and annually each year thereafter in accordance with City policy. - c.
-Loss of a valid Class "A" commercial driver's license will result in loss of the stipend (pro-rated) until such time as the license is reinstated. - 4.5.
-Employees designated by the Department Head and approved by the City Manager who have passed a bilingual proficiency examination administered by the City shall receive a monthly bilingual supplement of \$150.00.
+Employees represented by the IBEW Local 1245 and hired after August 1, 2008, in classifications that require a Class "A" commercial driver's license will be required to obtain a valid Class "A" commercial driver's license within one (1) year of their hire date (or as defined in their job description).
+Following the issuance of a Class "A" license employees will receive \$600.00 per year (paid bi-weekly effective the first pay period after the date of issuance of license) for maintaining a Class "A" license in accordance with City policy. - c.
+Loss of a valid Class "A" commercial driver's license will result in loss of the stipend (pro-rated) until such time as the license is reinstated. - 4.6 Employees designated by the Department Head and approved by the City Manager who have passed a bilingual proficiency examination administered by the City shall receive a monthly bilingual supplement of \$150.00.
 The City Manager has the discretion in determining the languages that will be recognized.